looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 {{< iframe src="https://threejs.org/examples/webgl_camera.html" height="500" title="The OrthographicCamera and PerspectiveCamera in action" caption="The OrthographicCamera and PerspectiveCamera in action" >}}

 {{% note %}}
-TODO-POSTLAUNCH: improve this - simple show ortho left and perspective right
+TODO-LOW: improve this - simple show ortho left and perspective right
 {{% /note %}}

 ### The Renderer: An Artist of Extraordinary Talent and Speed